 Initially developed in 1997, the Invisalign clear aligner system has been used to treat over 9 million patients.

-Invisalign can be a good alternative to conventional orthodontic therapy in correcting mild to moderate malocclusions or poor positioning of the teeth.
+Invisalign can be a good alternative to conventional orthodontic therapy in correcting mild to severe malocclusions (teeth misalignment).

 Invisalign can treat the following conditions: